 The structure of the Asia Pacific airline industry is changing as regulations liberalize and carriers expand beyond national boundaries.
-Cross-border franchise agreements and direct investment in foreign carriers allow established airlines access to new markets and promote expanded air service to smaller markets.
-The growth of air travel as low-cost carriers reduce fares and open new markets testifies to the effects of liberalization.
-To compete, established airlines are forming low-cost enterprises, often through joint ventures with recognized LCCs.
-The improved affordability and accessibility of air travel will stimulate demand in established markets and meet emerging travel needs of the rising middle class.
+Cross-border cobranded subsidiary agreements and direct investment in foreign airlines allow established airlines access to new markets and promote expanded air service to small markets.
+The growth of air travel as low-cost carriers (LCC) reduce fares and open new markets testifies to the effects of liberalization.
+Improved affordability and accessibility will stimulate demand for air travel in established markets and meet the emerging travel needs of the growing middle class.

 Continued economic growth is expected in the region over the next 20 years, with GDP averaging 4.4 percent growth annually.
 As income levels rise, Asia Pacific is set to become the largest air travel market in the world.
 In 2033, approximately 48 percent of global traffic will be to, from, or within the region.
 More than 100 million new passengers are projected to enter the market annually.
 By way of perspective, London Heathrow handles 70 million passengers and Atlanta 95 million annually.